 Many users of Split leverage automated testing tools as part of their QA process, and run those automations against the deployed splits to identify potential regressions when releasing new features.

 Typically, these regression tests will run using every treatment, and you will want to avoid any manual intervention as you cycle between test runs.

-To start, you can create a whitelist for each treatment.
+To start, you can create an individually targeted list for each treatment.
 You can use a single User ID, or use segments, which might include automated and manual tester IDs.
 When you call getTreatment the users will get their corresponding treatment.

 There are a few ways you can switch between treatments:

 switch the IDs in the automated testing system to use a consistent set of IDs and/or segments for each treatment.
 In this case you don't have to modify anything in Split since you are flipping between IDs in the testing system.

 If using a segment, you can dynamically move the IDs from segment to segment using the REST API, calling getTreatment with the same IDs as you repeat the process for each treatment.
 In this case, you would still use a consistent set of IDs/segments.

 Whether using individual IDs or segments, you can also programmatically switch the IDs between between treatments.
-In this case you can use the same IDs for each treatment, you would then modify the split to move the IDs from whitelist to whitelist for each test run.
+In this case, you can use the same IDs for each treatment, you would then modify the split to retarget the keys for each test run.
 Keep in mind that modifying the split will create a new version, though that probably doesn't matter in this context.

 Using an automated system with the Split SDK in regression tests will return the correct treatment(s) to the automated user, as expected.
 However, you might find that the impressions (and/or events) might not get posted to the Split cloud.